Learn About/Subscribe:

 Christian Union was founded in 2002 to develop and connect transformative Christian leaders.
 This video (4:00) explains the strategic importance of focusing considerable attention and effort on spiritual renewal at some of the nation's most influential universities.

-Christian Union focuses energy toward developing Christian leaders at the leading universities in America, and in select cities, because of their extraordinary influence on our culture and society.
+Christian Union focuses its energy on developing Christian leaders at the leading universities in America and select cities because of their extraordinary influence on our culture and society.
 For instance, out of the 3,039 four-year colleges and universities in the country, 68 percent of the most influential leaders in our nation come from the top one percent of schools.
-Graduates from these schools also have extraordinary influence on the international scene.
+Graduates from these schools also have an extraordinary influence on the international scene.

 New approaches and energy are urgently needed.